 Within a week of opening your account, American Express will mail you a welcome kit.
 Monthly statements are provided if you open a savings account, and quarterly statements are sent to you if you open a CD.
 When your CD nears maturity, American Express sends you a notice 10 days in advance of the maturity date – and unless you contact American Express, your CD automatically renews with the same term.
 There is also a 10-day grace period from the date of maturity in which you can withdraw funds without penalty.

 - Varying Interest Rates.
-The high-yield savings account comes with a 0.85% APY, and for a certificate of deposit, the APY ranges from 0.40% to .60%, depending upon the term you choose.
+The high-yield savings account comes with a competitive APY, and for a certificate of deposit, the APY ranges depending upon the term you choose.

 - No Fees.
 There are no fees whatsoever with either option.

 - No Minimums.
 You can open an account with American Express Personal Savings with as little as $1.

 - 24/7 Account Access.
 You can access your account anytime and anywhere online or by phone.
 You can also transfer money in and out of your savings account at any time.
 However, you may only make up to six withdrawals or transfers out of your High-Yield Savings account during a monthly statement cycle.